Hosnooo/UR5-Robotic-Arm-Dynamics-Control-Enviromental-Interaction/README.md

 ### `utils/`

-Contains helper functions for figure formatting and exporting plots to PDF.
+Contains helper functions for numerical inverse kinematics, figure formatting, and exporting plots to PDF.

+The main utility files are:

+- `inverse_kinematics.m`: reusable damped least-squares numerical inverse-kinematics solver
+- `figureoptscall.m`: common figure formatting and LaTeX-style plot configuration
+- `saveFigureAsPDF.m`: PDF export utility used by the simulation scripts

+### `assets/`

+Contains media files used by the README, including the exported pick-and-place simulation video.

 ## Simulation Scripts